|Programme convenor:||Dr Richard Alexander|

 As a graduate of this programme, you will be well prepared for working in the financial services sector or as a regulator with responsibility for financial institutions.
 The Certificate would also be beneficial to existing members of commercial law firms wishing to offer an improved services to clients in the financial sector, or for financiers wishing to enter such sectors as compliance or begin careers in the government services.

 The programme takes a minimum of one year to complete.
-Each of the modules lasts 10 weeks.
-You are regsitered for a maximum of two years.
+Each module lasts 10 weeks.
+You are registered for a maximum of five years.

 Education and experience